Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

-In this recipe, as I remember, pressed caviar was also cooked by Olivier close to this recipe.
-Instead of hazel quail, instead of crayfish necks, crab meat, and, instead of pressed caviar, red, but lying separately from the salad.
-And yes, I added Worcestershire sauce to homemade mayonnaise.
-Very very tasty!!!
+In this recipe, as I remember, there was also pressed caviar.
+Olivier prepared it close to this recipe.
+Instead of hazel grouse-quail, instead cancer necks-crab meat, and, instead of pressed caviar - red, but lying separately from the salad.
+And yes, I added it to homemade mayonnaise Worcestershire sauce.
+Very, very tasty!!!

 Interestingly, it was this salad that largely provided the restaurant with great fame.
-And the richest merchants and industrialists, as well as famous writers, liked to gather in the Hermitage.
-For example, in 1879 a gala dinner was held in the Hermitage in honor of I.S.
+And both the richest merchants and industrialists and famous writers loved to gather at the Hermitage.
+For example, in 1879, a gala dinner was held at the Hermitage in honor of I.S.
 Turgenev, in 1880 - in honor of F.M.
-Dostoevsky, in 1899 - the famous celebration of the centenary of Pushkin's birthday, which was attended by most of the most prominent cultural figures of that time.
-And, of course, all these feasts could not do without the original Olivier salad.
-True, by the end of the 19th century, various variations of its ingredients began to appear, including those that incredibly increased the cost of an already expensive salad.
-And in Soviet times, on the contrary, the traditional list of ingredients became such that Olivier turned into a truly popular dish.
-And, nevertheless, it is not a sin to occasionally treat yourself to this salad prepared in the traditions of Tsarist Russia.
-And we give one of the recipes of those years, not the most complicated, but at the same time quite luxurious, and most importantly - delicious.
+Dostoevsky, in 1899 - the famous celebration of the centenary of Pushkin’s birthday, which was attended by most of the most prominent cultural figures of that time.
+And, of course, all these feasts were not complete without original salad Olivie.
+True, by the end of the 19th century they began to appear different variations its ingredients, including those that incredibly increased the cost of an already expensive salad.
+And in Soviet times On the contrary, the traditional list of ingredients became such that Olivier turned into a truly folk dish.
+And, nevertheless, it is not a sin to sometimes treat yourself to this salad, prepared in the traditions of Tsarist Russia.
+And we present one of the recipes from those years, not the most complex, but at the same time quite luxurious, and most importantly - tasty.

-For this dish you will need (based on 4 servings)
+For this dish you will need (for 4 servings)

 Black caviar – 100 g.